edly-io/forum/docs/decisions/0002-forum_v1_migration_to_v2.rst

 Overview
 ========

-During the migration of the Forum v1 from Ruby code to Forum v2 in Python, several decisions were made to streamline the process and ensure the new system is optimized for current usage.
-The following outlines the key decisions taken:
+This document outlines the migration process from Forum v1 (written in Ruby) to Forum v2 (rewritten in Python).
+The migration aimed to optimize the forum's backend and remove unused or redundant components to better suit the current needs of the discussion platform.
+Below are key decisions made during the migration, focusing on the exclusion of certain models and APIs that were no longer relevant to the new system.

 Migration Decisions
 ===================